Vasi012/ELITE-Luxury-Cars/README.md

 ## Form Testing

-The form located on *Book a Test Drive* page was tested to ensure it function and as expected when the correct data was input and when incorrect data was input.
+The form located on *Book a Test Drive* page was tested to ensure its function and as expected when the correct data was input and when incorrect data was input.

 The following test scenarios were covered: